shouya/blog/src/posts/2018-11-16-adjunctions-and-eilenberg-moore-category.markdown

 monad gives rise to a monoid](/blog/algebras-in-list-monad).
 To illustrate how Eilenberg-Moore category can be constructed with algebras on monads.

-A question rises as we learned that an adjunction gives rise to a monad and a comonad, does the converse hold as well?
+A question arises as we learned that an adjunction gives rise to a monad and a comonad, does the converse hold as well?
 Is there a natural way to get an adjunction from a monad?
 The answer to this is yes.
 The intuition is that with monad $T$, we have plenty of choices for $C$, the point is to find out these two